 The RA field of the frames sent in response to a MU-RTS Trigger frame is set as defined in 9.3.1.3 (CTS frame format).
 The RA field of the MPDUs sent in response of a GCR MU-BAR Trigger frame or MU-BAR Trigger frame is set as defined in 9.3.1.9 (BlockAck frame format). (#11320)The RA field of the QoS Null frames, QoS Data frames(#13189) and Management frames sent in response to a Trigger frame shall be set to the MAC address of the destination AP (see 9.3.2.1 (Format of Data frames) and 9.3.3.2 (Format of Management frames)).
 The RA field of a QoS Null frame or Action No Ack frame sent in response to a frame carrying TRS Control subfield shall be the MAC address of the destination AP (see 9.3.2.1 (Format of Data frames) and 9.3.3.2 (Format of Management frames)).(#11157)

-[#16539, 16538]
+NOTE 1 – When dot11MultiBSSIDActivated is true and the soliciting Trigger frame has TA set to the transmitted BSSID, the destination AP is the BSSID that the non-AP STA intends to send the frame to.[#16539, 16538]

-NOTE—All MPDUs within an A-MPDU carried in an HE TB PPDU have the same RA (see 9.7.3 (A-MPDU contents)).
+NOTE 2 —All MPDUs within an A-MPDU carried in an HE TB PPDU have the same RA (see 9.7.3 (A-MPDU contents)).
 The settings of the address fields of MPDUs within the A-MPDU depend on the type and subtype of the MPDU as defined in 9.3 (Format of individual frame types).

-Power save with UORA[#15109, 16545]
+Power save with UORA and TWT[#15109, 16545]

 TGax Editor: Please update this section as shown below:

-This subclause illustrates the power save mechanisms for UORA [#15109, 16545]capable non-AP HE STAs that are operating in PS mode using the UORA procedure (see 27.5.5.3 (Transmission procedure for UORA)).
+This subclause illustrates the power save mechanisms for UORA [#15109, 16545]and TWT capable non-AP HE STAs that are operating in PS mode using the UORA procedure (see 27.5.5.3 (Transmission procedure for UORA)).

 An HE AP may indicate start times for one or more broadcast TWT SPs(#11379) containing Trigger frames with random access allocations in the broadcast TWT element that is included in the a Management frame as described in 27.7.3.2 (Rules for TWT scheduling AP).
 An example of power save operation is shown in Figure 27-12 (Example of power save operation with UORA).